top of page

 CryoSeal is the first sealant to be produced from single units of human plasma, thus eliminating the risks that are associated with pooled plasma products.
 CryoSeal components are 100% human (cryoprecipitate and thrombin) and contain no animal products or synthetics.
 It is produced from single-donor, fresh-frozen quarantine apheresis plasma units that are obtained from healthy, voluntary, nonremunerated donors.
 CryoSeal is a good alternative to multi-donor and autologous fibrin sealants and contains higher amounts of plasminogen than other products.
 Earlier clot degradation and absorption of materials occurred.
 We still are not sure whether this is an advantage as is claimed by product developers.
 CryoSeal is used in hepatectomy cases.

 Now comes the story of the synthetic sealants.
 Almost all are based on poly-ethelyn-glycols.
 It is a ubiquitous plastic and the molecular size or the isomeric form determines the final appearance or shape of the desired product.
 Thus PEGs are found in paint bases, pharmaceutical products, glues, etc. A polymerized hydrogel is formed which seals the openings through which blood seeps out.
 This form cross-links with the surrounding tissue and a mechanical barrier to fluids is created.
 These are devoid of any animal or human tissue and thus the chances of immunogenicity and allergic reactions are not there.
 Complete breakdown and re-absorption occur within 30 days.
 In most cases, a mix of macro-and micro-molecules of PEG is used and the preparation is supplied as two components, a primer, and the active substance.
 Preparation is less cumbersome and the adhesive is produced at the region of application.
-Some use a two syringe system driven by a plunger, while others prefer the spray application process where even distribution and accessing remote regions become easier.
+Some use a two-syringe system driven by a plunger, while others prefer the spray application process where even distribution and accessing remote regions become easier.
 CoSeal, DuraSeal, and Progel are the brands worth mentioning.
 DuraSeal imparts a blue hue and the distribution of the adhesive is visible.
 As the name suggests the agent is preferred by neuro-surgeons and may even be used for the creation of an artificial dura.
 Progel is mainly used for combating intra-operative air leaks (IOAL) in lung surgery.

 At present research is on the photoreactive aspects of these materials.
 However, wound closure ensures light rays can not enter and the currently usable ultraviolet waves have the power to penetrate 3 mm at the most.
 So the effect of photo-reactivity plays no role at all in emergencies and where the wound is covered.
 The minimum time taken to control bleeding is most cardiac surgeons' goal and is still considered the ideal property of glue.